Ila-bura/mewmes/README.md

 ### **Future Features**

-- Private messaging would be a good feature to implement.
 - Registered users might find it useful to be able to delete their own account.
+- Another future that might be useful to implement is giving signed in users to ability to like other people's comments.

 [Back to top](#contents)